 End of life treatment of sold products This category includes emissions from the waste disposal and treatment of products sold in the reporting year at the end of their life.
 Regarding products sold, those are infrastructures' construction.
 The purchased goods are included in these infrastructures.
 Therefore, at the end of infrastructures' useful life the waste produced correspond to those ones.

-Please select the lifecycle stage End of life/Final disposal
+End of life/Final disposal